Related Links: All-time Records | All-tournament teams | Combined Tournament Records through 2015

 - 2011 & 2012 – Brittany Hasselbring (Kankakee Bishop Mac), Olivia Lett (Pana), Karen Solari (Park Ridge Maine South), Annie Brown (Normal West), Katy Seibring (Normal Community), Haley Kitchell (Taylor Ridge Rockridge) and Jordan Steinbrueck (Normal U-High) lead Illinois Wesleyan University to the 2012 D-III Women’s National Championship after taking them to the 2011 D-III Women’s Final Four (fourth place)

-- 2012 – Chasson Randle (Rock Island) lead the Stanford Cardinal as a freshman to the NIT Tournament Championship
+- 2012 & 2015 – Chasson Randle (Rock Island) lead the Stanford Cardinal to the NIT Tournament Championship

 - 2013 – Matt Vogrich (Lake Forest) and Max Bielfeldt (Peoria Notre Dame) helped lead the Michigan Wolverines to the D-I Championship Game and Final Four in Atlanta

-- Brittany Johnson became Illinois’ all-time prep career scorer (male or female) during the second round of the 2006 State Farm Holiday Classic.
+- Brittany Johnson (Olney East Richland) became Illinois’ all-time prep career scorer (male or female) on Dec.
+28, 2006 during the second round of the State Farm Holiday Classic.
 She played four seasons for The Ohio State University women’s basketball team.
-(Olney East Richland)

-- Michael Hoomanawanui of the New England Patriots and St. Louis Rams (Bloomington Central Catholic)
+- Michael Hoomanawanui (Bloomington Central Catholic) of the 2015 New England Patriots (originally a 5th round draft pick of the St. Louis Rams in 2010)

 - Tommy Rees (Lake Forest) helped lead the Notre Dame Fighting Irish to the 2013 national championship college football game vs. Alabama.